ncurrid/WELCOME-PAGE/README.md

   Exploration of best practices for compliant data collection and management under GDPR regulations.

 - [**Data visualisation with Excel**](https://github.com/ncurrid/Data-visualisation-with-Excel)
-  Creation of clear and impactful Excel dashboards including KPIs, graphs, and timeline visualizations.
+  Creation of clear and impactful Excel dashboards including KPIs, graphs, and timeline visualisations.

 ---